B61 and B62 buses: B61 bus route

 Initially based out of the Crosstown Depot, then the Jackie Gleason Depot, the B61 was moved to the Grand Avenue Depot in Queens upon the depot's opening in January 2008.
 It was moved back to the Jackie Gleason Depot following the creation of the current B62.

 B62 bus route

-The B62 bus route operates between Schermerhorn Street and Boerum Place in front of the New York City Transit Headquarters in Downtown Brooklyn, and Queens Plaza South and 28th Street near the Queensboro Plaza subway station in Long Island City via Park Avenue and Manhattan Avenue at all times.
+The B62 bus route operates between Schermerhorn Street and Boerum Place in front of the New York City Transit Headquarters (370 Jay Street) in Downtown Brooklyn, and Hallets Point in Astoria, Queens, at all times.
+It runs via Park Avenue and Manhattan Avenue in Brooklyn and via 21st Street in Queens, using the Pulaski Bridge to travel between the two boroughs.
 This bus replaced the northern leg of the B61 route on January 3, 2010.
-The B62 is currently based out of Grand Avenue Depot in Maspeth, Queens.
+The B62 is currently based out of the Grand Avenue Depot in Maspeth, Queens.

 History

 Streetcar service

 The Nassau Railroad was incorporated in 1865 with the power to build from the Hunters Point Ferry through Williamsburg to Flatbush, with a branch to the South Ferry.
 The Greenpoint and Williamsburgh Railroad and Nassau Railroad merged in 1868 to form the Brooklyn City, Hunter's Point and Prospect Park Railroad, with the right to build from the Hunters Point Ferry to the South Ferry with a branch to Prospect Park.